xiasufan/Ellenex-github/README.md

 # Ellenex-github

-This repo is for script sharing
+This repo is for sharing python scripts

+General Workflow: findemail->emailprocess->join->cleanup->combine